Frank Pakenham, 7th Earl of Longford: Political career

 After a disastrous spell in stockbroking with Buckmaster & Moore, in 1931 the 25-year-old Pakenham joined the Conservative Research Department where he developed education policy for the Conservative Party.
 His wife Elizabeth persuaded him to become a socialist.
 They were married on 3 November 1931 and had eight children.
 In 1940, only a few months after the onset of the Second World War, he suffered a nervous breakdown and was invalided out of the armed forces.
-The same year, he became a Roman Catholic.
+The same year, having been raised as a member of the Church of Ireland, he became a Roman Catholic.
 His wife was initially dismayed by this, for she had been brought up a Unitarian and associated the Church of Rome with reactionary politics, but in 1946 she joined the same church.
 During the war, Pakenham was hired as an assistant for William Beveridge, and was involved in the production of the Beveridge Report and the 1944 book Full Employment in a Free Society.

 Pakenham then embarked on a political career.
 In July 1945 he contested Oxford against the sitting Conservative member, Quintin Hogg, but was defeated by nearly 3,000 votes.
 In October of that year he was created Baron Pakenham, of Cowley in the City of Oxford, in the Peerage of the United Kingdom, by the Labour government of Clement Attlee, and took his seat in the House of Lords as one of the few Labour peers.
 He was immediately appointed a Lord-in-waiting by Attlee.
-In 1947, he was appointed deputy Foreign Secretary, outside the cabinet, with special responsibility for the British zone in occupied Germany.
+In 1947, he was appointed deputy Foreign Secretary, outside the cabinet, with special responsibility for the British zone in occupied Germany, and Chancellor of the Duchy of Lancaster, with a diplomat, Charles M. Anderson, as his Private Secretary.
 He made headlines by telling German audiences that the British people forgave them for what had happened in the war; at his death, the Lord Bishop of Birmingham remarked that West German Chancellor Konrad Adenauer was supposed to have "counted him as one of the founders of the Federal Republic".
 In May 1948, he was moved to the lower-profile role of Minister of Civil Aviation and was sworn of the Privy Council in June of that year.
 He continued in this post until May 1951.
 From May until the fall of the administration in October 1951, he was First Lord of the Admiralty.